Flooflez/BetterVanillaSnowballs/README.md

 ## How to use this mod
 The damage of Snowballs can be set with the command:
 `` /gamerule snowballDamage ``
-Only the host needs to have this mod installed, clients can join the fight without needing to install the mod too.
+<br/>Only the host needs to have this mod installed, clients can join the fight without needing to install the mod.

 ## Installation Instructions (Single Player Worlds)